Kyrela/Kyrela/README.md

 ### **Hello ! 👋**

-I'm Kyrela, a french IT student at @Epitech !
+I'm Kyrela, a french dev!
-I code mainly in Python/C/C++/C#/Ruby.
+I code mainly in C++/C#/Python/C/Ruby.
 I am interested in video game programming, software programming, as well as chatbots (Discord bots, for exemple) I spend my free time programming, playing video games, listening to music or reading.
 I am eager to learn and want to progress as much as possible!